qoomon/git-conventional-commits/README.md

       npx git-conventional-commits commit-msg-hook "$1"
       ```
   * Add and commit `.git-hooks/commit-msg` to repository
+> [!IMPORTANT]
-  * ⚠️ Whenever you clone your repository with git hooks you need to enable git hooks once again
+> Whenever you clone your repository with git hooks you need to enable git hooks once again
-    * `git config core.hooksPath .git-hooks`
+> <br>`git config core.hooksPath .git-hooks`

 ### Release Workflow with `git-conventional-commits`